shahidzain67/av-stpa/STPA/level-2/level-2-human-UCAs.md

 		SD does not stop test when planned trajectory is outside acceptance bounds <br><br>
 		SD does not stop test when camera or LIDAR performance has been impaired <br><br>
 		SD does not stop test when GPS performance has been lost for an extended amount of time <br><br>
-		SD does not stop test when OEM AEB capability is not functional (as indicated on vehicle instrumentation) <br><br>
+		SD does not stop test when OEM AEB capability is not functional (as indicated on vehicle instrumentation)
     </td>

     <td class="Providing">
 		SD stops test when SD is not informed <br><br>
 		SD stops tests when vehicle is in a maneuver difficult for the SD to manage (intersection, pedestrian crossing, bus merge lane) <br><br>
-		SD stops test when SD is not ready to control the vehicle yet <br><br>
+		SD stops test when SD is not ready to control the vehicle yet
     </td>

     <td class="Too Early / Too Late / Out of Order">
-		SD stops test too late when vehicle is already about to go off-course <br><br>
+		SD stops test too late when vehicle is already about to go off-course
     </td>

     <td class="Stopped Too Soon / Applied Too Long">